Wales Netball

 Wales Netball (Pêl-rwyd Cymru) is the main governing body for netball in Wales.
 It was originally founded in 1945 as the Welsh Netball Association (Cymdeithas Pêl-rwyd Cymru).
 In 2021, it adopted its current name.
 It is affiliated to both World Netball and Europe Netball.
 Wales Netball were founding members of both these governing bodies.
-It is responsible for organising and administering the Wales national netball team and the Netball Super League team, Cardiff Dragons, as well local leagues and other competitions.
+It is responsible for organising and administering the Wales national netball team and the Netball Super League team, Cardiff Dragons, as well as local leagues and other competitions.
 Since 2009, its headquarters have been based at the Sport Wales National Centre.